 Weatherproof raincoats and windbreakers, regardless of the season, are always a good idea for Scandinavian travelers to bring along as well.
 Tough and comfortable shoes are essential for your vacation if you enjoy outdoor activities; otherwise, sneakers will be fine for city travel.

 August Events in Scandinavia

-No matter where you go in Scandinavia or what time of the month you travel, there's sure to be a musical or theatrical performance, cultural celebration, or special event happening somewhere in the region this August.
-Along with one-time events, concerts, and shows, August is also Gay Pride Month in most of Scandinavia, so you can expect to see several gay pride events across the region this month.

-- Malmö Festival: This week-long sustainable festival has been celebrating the art, music, food, and culture of Sweden's third-largest city runs from August 10 through 17, 2018.

-- The Way Out West Festival: The three-day music festival in Gothenburg, Sweden, features domestic and international rock, electronic, and hip-hop artists from August 9 through 11, 2018.

-- Etne Market Days: This outdoor village market in Sunnhordland, Norway, is open the first week of August and welcomes over 40,000 visitors, numerous exhibitors, and a full lineup of music and cultural performances.

-- Oslo Chamber Music Festival: Various venues in Oslo, Norway, host world-class chamber ensembles and soloists for special performances.

-- Oslo Jazz Festival: International jazz musicians gather each summer for a series of about 65 free and ticketed shows over several days at various venues around the city.

-- Reykjavik Marathon and Cultural Night: This annual charity run takes place on August 18, 2018, and will be followed by a free public event celebrating the culture, music, food, and art of Iceland.

-As updated | Weatherproof raincoats and windbreakers, regardless of the season, are always a good idea for Scandinavian travelers to bring along as well.
-Tough and comfortable shoes are essential for your vacation if you enjoy outdoor activities; otherwise, sneakers will be fine for city travel.

-August Events in Scandinavia

 No matter where you go or when in August you travel, there is sure to be a musical or theatrical performance, cultural celebration, or special event happening somewhere in the region.
 August is also Gay Pride Month in most of Scandinavia, so expect to see several celebrations across the region.

 - The Malmö Festival: This week-long sustainable festival has been celebrating the art, music, food, and culture of Sweden's third-largest city since 1985.

 - The Way Out West Festival: The three-day music festival in Gothenburg, Sweden, typically features domestic and international rock, electronic, and hip-hop artists.

 - Etne Market Days: This outdoor village market in Sunnhordland, Norway, is open the first week of August and welcomes over 40,000 visitors, numerous exhibitors, and a full lineup of music and cultural performances.

 - Oslo Chamber Music Festival: Various venues in Oslo, Norway, host world-class chamber ensembles and soloists for special performances.

 - Oslo Jazz Festival: International jazz musicians gather each summer for a series of about 65 free and ticketed shows over several days at various venues around the city.

 - Reykjavik Marathon and Cultural Night: This annual charity run takes place for one night and will be followed by a free public event celebrating the culture, music, food, and art of Iceland.